Five-a-side football: Rules

 Headers are allowed.
 There is no protocol of deliberate handball versus accidental handball – the referee needs to make a decision based on the distance from where the ball was hit.

 Yellow cards may result in the offending player being sent to the "sin bin" for a predetermined length of time.
 Red cards work in the same way as the 11-a-side game, the offending player being dismissed from the match.

 Charging/sliding tackles are awarded a yellow card.

 Additionally, metal studded boots cannot be worn, as this would damage the playing surface.
 Players are also required to wear shin guards, but enforcement of this is usually at the discretion of the referee.

 Five-a-side is commonly played informally, and the rules are therefore flexible and are sometimes decided immediately before play begins; this is in contrast to futsal, for which official laws are published by FIFA.

 The English FA have drawn up a full list of laws for the small-sided game which expands upon the rules outlined above and includes minimum/maximum pitch dimensions as well as technicalities on free-kicks and other parts of the game.

 Variations

 Futsal

-Futsal is a version of indoor five-a-side football developed by the Asociación Mundial de Fútbol de Salón (AMF / English: World Futsal Association).
-It currently has two governing bodies: the AMF and the association football international body; the Fédération Internationale de Football Association (FIFA).
+Futsal is a version of indoor five-a-side football developed in South America.
+It currently has two governing bodies: the Asociación Mundial de Futsal (AMF) and the Fédération Internationale de Football Association (FIFA).